United Kingdom military aircraft registration number: AA100 to ZZ999

 As of 2009, registration number allocations have reached the ZKnnn range.
-However since about the year 2000 registration numbers have increasingly been allocated out-of-sequence.
-For example, the first RAF C-17 Globemaster was given the registration number ZZ171 in 2001, and a batch of Britten-Norman Defenders for the Army Air Corps (AAC) were given registration numbers in the ZGnnn range in 2003 (the last ZG serial being allocated more than 14 years previously).
+However since about the year 2000, registration numbers have increasingly been allocated out-of-sequence.
+For example, the first Royal Air Force Boeing C-17 Globemaster III was given the registration number ZZ171 in 2001, and a batch of Britten-Norman Defenders for the Army Air Corps (AAC) were given registration numbers in the ZGnnn range in 2003 (the last ZG serial being allocated more than 14 years previously).
 Also, some recent registration number allocations have had a numeric part in the previously-unused 001 to 099 range.
+Some aircraft are given registrations as an acknowledgement to their civilian type; specifically, the first Airbus Voyager multi-role tanker transport is registered ZZ330 as a nod to the Airbus A330 from which it is derived (with the remainder of the Voyager fleet in series to ZZ343).

 'Maintenance' registration numbers

-Distinct registration numbering systems are used to identify non-flying airframes used for ground training.
-The RAF have used a numeric sequence with an 'M' suffix sometimes referred to as the 'Maintenance' series.
+Distinct registration numbering systems are used to identify non-flying airframes, typically used for ground training.
+The RAF have used a numeric sequence with an 'M' suffix, sometimes referred to as the 'Maintenance' series.
 Known allocations, made between 1921 and 2000, ranged from 540M to 9344M, when this sequence was terminated.
-The main series of single letter serials did not use 'M' to avoid confusion with the suffix 'M'.
+The main series of single letter registration numbers did not use 'M' to avoid confusion with the suffix 'M'.
 The Fleet Air Arm use an 'A'-prefixed sequence (e.g. A2606), and the Army Air Corps issue 'TAD' numbers to their instructional airframes (e.g. TAD015).

 Display

-The registration numbers are normally carried in up to four places on each aircraft; on either side of the aircraft on a vertical surface, and on the underside of each wing.
-The under-wing registration numbers, originally specified so that in case of unauthorised low flying civilian personnel could report the offending aircraft to the local police, have not been displayed since the 1960s, as by then jet aircraft speeds at low level had made the likelihood of a person on the ground being able to read, and thus report them, increasingly remote.
+The registration numbers are normally carried in up to four places on each aircraft; on either side of the aircraft (typically its fuselage) on a vertical surface, and on the underside of each wing.
+The under-wing registration numbers, originally specified so that in case of unauthorised low flying, affected personnel could report the offending aircraft to the local police force, have not been displayed since the 1960s, as by then jet aircraft speeds at low level had made the likelihood of a person on the ground being able to read, and thus report them, increasingly remote.
 The registration number on each side is usually on the rear fuselage, but this can vary depending on the aircraft type, for instance the delta winged Gloster Javelin had the registration number on the forward engine nacelle, and the Avro Vulcan had the registration number on its tail fin.
 Helicopters have only carried registration numbers on each side, either on the tail-boom or rear fuselage.